Process Server Certification

 No. The course must be taken prior to applying with the Commission, and it must have been taken within the prior year.

-The Texas Department of Public Safety has contracted with Fingerprint Applicant Services of Texas (FAST) to provide fingerprinting services.
-For a list of FAST locations and hours of operation, please visit the vendor's website (located on the FAST Pass application on the Forms page of our website).
-You must schedule an appointment by visiting their website or calling 1-888-467-2080.
-All fees are paid to FAST at the time your fingerprints are taken.
+For a list of locations and hours of operation, please visit the vendor's website (located on the Texas Fingerprint Service Code Form).
+You must schedule an appointment by visiting their website or calling using the contact information indicated on the form.
+All fees are paid to the vendor at the time your fingerprints are taken.
 Do not submit any fees to the JBCC with your application packet.

 If there is an incident in your past that you are concerned may cause a problem with your becoming a Certified Process Server, and you are enrolled or planning to enroll in a civil process orientation, you may first request a criminal history evaluation letter from the JBCC.
 Under section 3.5 of the JBCC Rules, you may request a criminal history evaluation letter by a written request in which you state the basis for your potential ineligibility.
 The Commission will notify you in writing of its determination.
 If you wish to take the civil process orientation course before a determination has been made you may do so, with the understanding that a certification will not be issued until the Commission makes a determination on your eligibility status.
 Also, if you take the course and the Commission then determines you are not eligible, you will not receive a refund of the application fee.